-Many schools that offer occupational certificates or associates degrees require applicants to take the TABE.
-This stands for Test of Adult Basic Education.
-In many ways, the exam is a lot like the GED, but it’s not quite as difficult.
-That doesn’t mean the test is easy; it’s not.
-It takes nearly three hours to complete the exam, which covers many different areas in language, math, and reading.
-The test doesn’t cover any material related to the career a person is hoping to study for, so no technical knowledge of the field is required.
+Many schools that offer occupational certificates or associate degrees require applicants to take the Test of Adult Basic Education (TABE).
 Schools give the TABE test because they want to make sure that students have the basic skills necessary to do well in school.
-Reading, writing, and math are the foundational skills that all education builds on.
+Reading, language, and math are the foundational skills that all education builds on.
 A person who struggles in these three areas will find it very difficult to complete an education to learn a skill or trade.
-So it’s very important to get a good score, because schools may turn down applications from students who do poorly on this important exam.
-At Mometrix Academy, you’ll find lots of videos you can use to help you be prepared to do your very best on the TABE test.

 What is the TABE?

 The TABE test caters exclusively to the education of adults, especially those whose first language is not English.
 The entire purpose of the test is to measure how much education-seeking adults already know when it comes to academic and workplace environments.

 The TABE test came into being during the late 1960s.
 Its creators, the CTB, sought to create diagnostic tests aimed at Los Angeles children, among many other types of tests prior to the TABE’s creation.
 It wasn’t until McGraw-Hill bought out CTB by 1965 that ideas for the TABE began to sprout.
 It made its official debut in the year 1967.
 After numerous tweaks and revisions, TABE 11&12 was released in 2018, focusing on the subjects of reading, mathematics, and language.